microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/tutorial-add-endpoint.md

 layout: docs
 title: Adding a new endpoint to an application in Microclimate
 description: A guide on how to add a new endpoint to a Node.js application in microclimate
-keywords: example, tutorial, endpoints, JSON, Node.js, GET request, code, POST requests, Postman application, Todo list, error
+keywords: example, tutorial, endpoints, JSON, Node.js, GET request, code, POST requests, Postman application, Todo list, error, add endpoint, parse JSON data, code examples, using Curl, using Postman application
 duration: 10 minutes
 permalink: addendpoint
 type: document